r-xue/pipeline/doc/building_the_pipeline.md

 ## Prerequisites

-The pipeline build procedure depends on Python 3, CASA buildmytasks, and Java, which is used by buildmytasks to process the task XML and to minify the Pipeline Javascript.

 It is recommended to put the CASA `bin` directory first on your path for the duration of the installation procedure.